craftercms/docs/source/developers/cook-books/how-tos/migrate-site-to-elasticsearch.rst

 Migrating a site from Solr to Elasticsearch
 ===========================================

-When upgrading to Crafter CMS 4.0 you need to update the code of all existing sites to use Elasticsearch.
+When upgrading to Crafter CMS 4.0 you need to update the code of all existing sites to use Elasticsearch if your site(s) were built to use Solr.

 -------------------------
 Updating to Elasticsearch